Sabir222/portfolio/README.md

-My Personal Portfolio - Developer Portfolio
+Sabir KOUTABI - Developer Portfolio
-Portfolio Preview

 Introduction
 Hello there!
 Welcome to my personal portfolio.
 I'm thrilled to present my journey as a developer and showcase some of the projects I've been working on.
-My name is [Your Name], and I'm a passionate developer who loves building web applications using TypeScript, Next.js 13, Tailwind CSS, and CSS.
+My name is Sabir KOUTABI, and I'm a passionate developer who loves building web applications using TypeScript, Next.js 13, Tailwind CSS, and CSS.
 This README.md provides an overview of my portfolio and the various sections you'll find here.

-Live Link
+Live Portfolio
-Visit my live portfolio
+🚀 Visit My Live Portfolio

 Technologies Used
 TypeScript: I believe in the power of strong typing and how TypeScript enhances code quality and developer productivity.